Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Applications of the construction: point s and non-escaping points

 We now apply Theorem~\ref{thm:realization} to obtain a transcendental entire function $f\in \B$ topologically conjugate to the function $\exp(z)\mapsto \exp(F(z))$.
 As desired, the image of $\exp(\CH)$ under this conjugacy is a Julia continuum of $f$ that is homeomorphic to an arc, contains only escaping points, but on which the iterates do not escape to infinity uniformly. \end{proof}

 We now complete the proof of Theorem \ref{thm:nonescapingaccessible}.
-Recall that the first half of the theorem, concerning the terminal nature of nonescaping and accessible points, was established in Theorems \ref{thm:nonescapingterminal} and \ref{thm:accessibleterminal}.
-Also recall that the set of nonescaping points in a given Julia continuum has Hausdorff dimension zero by Proposition \ref{prop:nonescapinghausdorff}.
-Hence it remains to prove that there is a disjoint-type entire function $f$ having a Julia continuum $\CH$ such that the set of nonescaping points in $\CH$ is a Cantor set, and another function having a Julia continuum containing a dense set of nonescaping points.
+Recall that the first half of the theorem, concerning the terminal nature of non-escaping and accessible points, was established in Theorems \ref{thm:nonescapingterminal} and \ref{thm:accessibleterminal}.
+Also recall that the set of non-escaping points in a given Julia continuum has Hausdorff dimension zero by Proposition \ref{prop:nonescapinghausdorff}.
+Hence it remains to prove that there is a disjoint-type entire function $f$ having a Julia continuum $\CH$ such that the set of non-escaping points in $\CH$ is a Cantor set, and another function having a Julia continuum containing a dense $G_{\delta}$ set of non-escaping points.
 Both results will be proved using Proposition \ref{prop:arclikeexistenceprecise}.

 To prove the second statement, we shall use the following general topological fact. \begin{prop} Let $X$ be an arc-like continuum.
-Suppose that $x$ is a terminal point of $X$, and that $E$ is a finite or countable set of terminal points, such that $X$ is irreducible between each of these points and $x$.
+Suppose that $x$ is a terminal point of $X$, and that $E$ is a finite or countable set of terminal points such that $X$ is irreducible between $x$ and $e$ for every $e\in E$.

-Then there is a sequence $g_j\colon [0,1]\to [0,1]$ of continuous and surjective functions such that $Y \defeq \invlim (g_j)$ is homeomorphic to $X$, in such a way that $x$ corresponds to the point $1\mapsfrom 1 \mapsfrom \dots$ and such that every point of $E$ corresponds to a point $x_0\mapsfrom x_1 \mapsfrom \dots$ with $x_j=0$ for infinitely many $j$. \end{prop} \begin{proof} This follows from the proof of \cite[Theorem 12.19]{continuumtheory}, similarly as in the proof of Proposition \ref{prop:arclikecharacterization}.
+Then there is a sequence $g_j\colon [0,1]\to [0,1]$ of continuous and surjective functions such that $\uarrow{Y} \defeq \invlim (g_j)$ is homeomorphic to $X$, in such a way that $x$ corresponds to the point $1\mapsfrom 1 \mapsfrom \dots$ and such that every point of $E$ corresponds to a point $x_0\mapsfrom x_1 \mapsfrom \dots$ with $x_j=0$ for infinitely many $j$. \end{prop} \begin{proof} This follows from the proof of \cite[Theorem 12.19]{continuumtheory}, similarly as in the proof of Proposition \ref{prop:arclikecharacterization}.
 We omit the details. \end{proof}

-To construct a Cantor set of nonescaping points, we make an explicit inverse limit construction.
+To construct a Cantor set of non-escaping points, we make an explicit inverse limit construction.

-\begin{prop}[Cantor sets in inverse limit spaces] There exists a sequence $(g_n)_{n\geq 1}$ of surjective continuous maps $g_n\colon [0,1]\to[0,1]$, each fixing $1$, such that the inverse limit $Y \defeq \invlim (g_n)$ has the following properties. \begin{enumerate}[(a)] \item The set $A \defeq \{(x_n)\in Y\colon x_n=0 \text{ for infinitely many $n$}\}$ is a Cantor set; \item every $(x_n)\in Y\setminus A$ satisfies $\liminf_{n\to\infty} x_n > 0$. \end{enumerate} \end{prop} \begin{proof} For $a\in [0,1)$, let us define
+\begin{prop}[Cantor sets in inverse limit spaces] There exists a sequence $(g_n)_{n\geq 1}$ of surjective continuous maps $g_n\colon [0,1]\to[0,1]$, each fixing $1$, such that the inverse limit $\uarrow{Y} \defeq \invlim (g_n)$ has the following properties. \begin{enumerate}[(a)] \item The set $A \defeq \{(x_n)_{n=0}^{\infty}\in \uarrow{Y}\colon x_n=0 \text{ for infinitely many $n$}\}$ is a Cantor set; \item every $(x_n)_{n=0}^{\infty}\in \uarrow{Y}\setminus A$ satisfies $\liminf_{n\to\infty} x_n > 0$. \end{enumerate} \end{prop} \begin{proof} For $a\in [0,1)$, let us define

 Note that $g_a(1-2^{-j})=g_a(1-2^{-(j-1)})$ for $j\geq 1$.
 The desired sequence of maps is given by $g_n \defeq g_{a_{n}}$, where $a_1=0$ and

 For $n\geq 2$, set

 By~\eqref{eqn:an}, if $k(n) \leq \tilde{k}< n$, then